simd-everywhere/simde/README.md

 just use search and replace, manual changes are required pretty infrequently.

+### OpenMP 4 SIMD

+SIMDe makes extensive use of annotations to help the compiler vectorize code.
+By far the best annotations use the SIMD support built in to OpenMP 4, so if your compiler supports these annotations we strongly recommend you enable them.

+If you are already using OpenMP, SIMDe will automatically detect it using the `_OPENMP` macro and no further action is required.

+Some compilers allow you to enable OpenMP SIMD *without* enabling the full OpenMP.
+In such cases there is no runtime dependency on OpenMP and no runtime overhead; SIMDe will just be faster.
+Unfortunately, SIMDe has no way to detect such situations (the `_OPENMP` macro is not defined), so after enabling it in your compiler you'll need to define `SIMDE_ENABLE_OPENMP` (e.g., by passing `-DSIMDE_ENABLE_OPENMP`) to get SIMDe to output the relevant pragmas.

+Enabling OpenMP SIMD support varies by compiler:

+ * GCC 4.9+ and clang 6+ support a `-fopenmp-simd` command line flag.
+ * ICC supports a `-qopenmp-simd` command line flag.
+ * MCST's LCC enables OpenMP SIMD by default, so no flags are needed (technically you don't even need to pass `-DSIMDE_ENABLE_OPENMP`).

+We are not currently aware of any other compilers which allow you to enable OpenMP SIMD support without enabling full OpenMP (if you are please file an issue to let us know).
+You should determine whether you wish to enable full OpenMP support on a case-by-case basis, but it is likely that the overhead of linking to (but not using) the OpenMP runtime library will be dwarfed by the performance improvements from using the OpenMP SIMD annotations in SIMDe.

-For best performance, in addition to `-O3` (or whatever your compiler's equivalent is), you should enable OpenMP 4 SIMD support by defining `SIMDE_ENABLE_OPENMP` before including any SIMDe headers, and enabling OpenMP support in your compiler.
-GCC and ICC both support a flag to enable only OpenMP SIMD support instead of full OpenMP (the OpenMP SIMD support doesn't require the OpenMP run-time library); for GCC the flag is `-fopenmp-simd` (requires GCC version 4.9 or later), for ICC the flag is `-qopenmp-simd`.
-SIMDe also supports using [Cilk Plus](https://www.cilkplus.org/), [GCC loop-specific pragmas](https://gcc.gnu.org/onlinedocs/gcc/Loop-Specific-Pragmas.html), or [clang pragma loop hint directives](http://llvm.org/docs/Vectorizers.html#pragma-loop-hint-directives), though these are not nearly as effective as OpenMP SIMD and depending on them will likely result in less efficient code.
+If you choose not to use OpenMP SIMD, SIMDe also supports using [Cilk Plus](https://www.cilkplus.org/), [GCC loop-specific pragmas](https://gcc.gnu.org/onlinedocs/gcc/Loop-Specific-Pragmas.html), or [clang pragma loop hint directives](http://llvm.org/docs/Vectorizers.html#pragma-loop-hint-directives), though these are not nearly as effective as OpenMP SIMD and depending on them will likely result in less efficient code.
+All of these are detected automatically by SIMDe, so if they are enabled in your compiler nothing more is required.

+If for some reason you do not wish to enable OpenMP 4 SIMD support even though SIMDe detects it, you should define `SIMDE_DISABLE_OPENMP` prior to including SIMDe.

 ## Portability